simon-lb/python_scripts/README.md

 My code portfolio
 # **Hi User** !
 This script performs the following:

-# receives a list of servers & retrieves a system info from each one of them and aggregates in one reporting file:
+# receives a list of linux servers, ssh to them & retrieves a system info from each one of them and aggregates in one reporting file:
 # Informatoin which will be retrieved : | hostname | System Time | num of CPUs | CPU models | NIC installed | drives installed |
 # for running it, you have to provide a path for creating report, and a path where a hosts file is placed.
 # before running, make sure you have paramiko and argparse modules installed